|

 the first coat is dry, apply a finish coat.
 With a patch like this, feather the drywall compound 12" on each side of

 the crack to avoid leaving an obvious ridge.
 Again, don’t count on getting this right the first time.
-Holes larger

 than a golf ball need some type of backing to hold the drywall mud until it sets.
 You can buy a drywall repair kit with clips